stashed/mongodb/docs/mongodb.md

 sample-mongodb   4.2.3         Running   2m9s
 ```

-The database is `Running`.
+The database is `Ready`.
 Verify that KubeDB has created a Secret and a Service for this database using the following commands,

 ```console
 $ kubectl get secret -n demo -l=kubedb.com/name=sample-mongodb